 That brings us to residual cybersecurity risk.
 This is the risk left over after applying all mitigation measures — the type of unavoidable risk you can’t do much about.
 You have two choices for residual risk — learn to live with it or transfer it to an insurance provider who will shoulder it for a fee.
 Cybersecurity insurance provides a last-ditch option for lessening residual risk and stands to become more popular as the damage cost of cyber incidents becomes easier to calculate.

-Speaking of damage costs, it has become increasingly necessary for organizations to estimate these in relation to cybersecurity risk accurately.
+It has become increasingly necessary for organizations to accurately estimate damage costs.
 When estimating damage costs of cybersecurity risk, you need to consider three types of expenses.
 Operational costs involve lost time or resources and are easy to calculate.
 Fiscal costs can include fines for non-compliance or lost income when existing clients defect or new opportunities are lost.
 The reputational cost associated with breaches that violate customer privacy and trust is the hardest to calculate.

 Use ongoing monitoring